ParthKapadia2207/Regex_email/Regex.md

 - [Character Escapes](#character-escapes)

 ## Regex Components
-/^[\w.-]+@[a-zA-Z]+.[a-zA-Z]{2,}$/
+^[\w.-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}(?:\.[a-zA-Z]{2,})?$
 ### Anchors
 Anchors specify positions in the text where matches must occur, such as ^ for the start of the line and $ for the end of the line.
-This essentially closes in the code inside the regex line.
+This essentially closes in the code inside the regex line.Also '@ ' matches the literal  symbol.

 ### Quantifiers
-Quantifiers specify how many instances of a character or group must be present for a match, like + for one or more occurrences and * for zero or more.
-Here we only use plus becaus ethere are several components we need included within an email address.
+Quantifiers specify how many instances of a character or group must be present for a match, like + for one or more occurrences .
+Here we use Non-capturing group with ? quantifier, making it optional.

 ### Grouping Constructs
 Grouping constructs ( ) are used to create subexpressions within a larger regex, allowing you to apply quantifiers or capture matches.

-We do not need these because we have a couple bracket expressions.
-### Bracket Expressions
+### Bracket Expression
 Bracket expressions [ ] define sets of characters to match against, such as [a-z] for any lowercase letter or [0-9] for any digit.
 We use these to define the parameters of the characters within each email address.

 ### Character Classes